bddicken/teffer/README.md

 Teffer will diff `actual.txt` and `expected.txt`.
 Teffer will generate an HTML file containing all of the diffs from the test run.
 This HTML file can be viewed in a web-browser.
+The `options.txt` file can contain `key=value` pairs, one per line, for extra settings to include in the output.

 See the `teffer/tests` directory for a few example test cases.